-Middlesex Community College does not have a campus police department.
+Middlesex Community College does not have a campus police department and does not have sworn or commissioned law enforcement.

-The college contracts with Allied Barton to provide security coverage during the college's operating hours, year-round, weekends and evenings.
+The college contracts with Summit Security to provide security coverage during the college's operating hours, year-round, weekends and evenings.
 Security officers have the authority to ask persons for identification and to determine whether individuals have lawful business at the college.
 Security officers do not possess arrest powers.